-There are 4 fault types that can be used, "Minimum and maximum error", "Absolute value error", "State error" and "Double minimum and maximum error".
+There are 4 fault types that can be used, "Minimum and maximum error", "Absolute value error", and "State error".

 Minimum and maximum error has two thresholds, "MIN Shutdown" and "MAX Shutdown" that have configurable, independent diagnostics parameters (SPN, FMI, Generate DTCs, delay before flagging status).
 In case the parameter to monitor stays between these two thresholds, the diagnostic is not flagged.